datagrok-ai/public/help/_internal/tests/visual-query-test.md

 * Preview shows result table with selected aggregations
 * First column correspond to values of "*suplplierid"* column from **products** DB table
 * Other columns corresponds to values of "*productid"* column from **products** DB table
-* Table values ​corresponds to average value of "*unitprice"* column for intersection of values ​​of "*suplplierid"* and "*productid"* columns
+* Table values corresponds to average value of "*unitprice"* column for intersection of values of "*suplplierid"* and "*productid"* columns

 1. Click on "Run query..." action on [Toolbox](../../overview/navigation.md#toolbox)

 * Table with result of aggregations from "Visual Query" is added to [workspace](../../overview/workspace.md)

-1. Return to view with [Source Tree](../../access/data-source)
+1. Return to view with [Source Tree](../../access/data-source.md)

 1. Click on "Get All" from context menu of **products** DB table

-* Table "*products*" with all values ​​and columns added to [workspace](../../overview/workspace.md)
+* Table "*products*" with all values and columns added to [workspace](../../overview/workspace.md)

 1. Open **Data | Aggregate Rows**